flows-network/github-pr-summary/README.md

 > Let's see an example.
 You would like to deploy the bot to review code in PRs on `WasmEdge/wasmedge_hyper_demo` repo.
 Here `github_owner = WasmEdge` and `github_repo = wasmedge_hyper_demo`.

-Click on the "Connect" or "+ Add new authentication" button to give the function access to the GitHub repo to deploy the 🤖.
+Click on the **Connect** or **+ Add new authentication** button to give the function access to the GitHub repo to deploy the 🤖.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to the repo.

 [<img width="450" alt="image" src="https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473">](https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473)

 Close the tab and go back to the flow.network page once you are done.
-Click on "Check".
+Click on **Check**.

 ### Wait for the magic!